facebookarchive/AsyncDisplayKit/resources.md

 ###Join our Slack!

-Join 60+ AsyncDisplayKit developers to get real-time debugging, hear the latest updates, and participate in asynchronous banter.
+Join 60+ AsyncDisplayKit developers for real-time debugging, the latest updates, and asynchronous banter.
 Email AsyncDisplayKit(at)gmail.com for an invite.

 ###Sample Projects
 Scroll through the examples/README.md to see screenshots / gifs of the numerous <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples">sample projects</a>.